bharathajjarapu/Bloatbuster/README.md

   account package it could lock you on the lockscreen because the phone can't associate your identity anymore)
 - Download the latest release of the installer for your Windows [here](https://github.com/bharathajjarapu/Bloatbuster/releases).

-**NOTE:** Chinese phones users may need to use the AOSP list for removing some stock apps because those Chinese manufacturers (especially Xiaomi and Huawei) have been using the name of AOSP packages for their own (modified & closed-source) apps.

-**IMPORTANT NOTE:** You will have to run this software whenever your OEM pushes an update to your phone as some _uninstalled_ system apps could be reinstalled.